-The Committee reviewed and challenged management's assumptions and scenarios together with the calculations supporting the Viability Statement set out on page 110.
-The Committee also considered the appropriateness of the five year assessment time frame and that the Group's principal and emerging risks had been appropriately considered.
+The Committee reviewed and challenged management's assumptions and scenarios together with the calculations supporting the Viability Statement set out the Report of the Directors (page 128).
+The Committee also considered the appropriateness of the five-year assessment time frame and that the Group's principal and emerging risks had been appropriately considered.
 The Committee was satisfied that a robust assessment had been completed and reported this to the Board.